 Even more so, spending time doing these activities may actually benefit your study — I always tried to go for a run the morning of an exam to help clear my mind, and having things to look forward to during the week can be crucial in maintaining motivation throughout the year.

-I currently tutor Physics, Chemistry and Economics at Project Academy, a leading tuition centre in Sydney.
-3 week trial spots are currently open, I hope to see you in one of my classes!
-Click here: https://projectacademy.com.au/contact/
+I currently teach Year 11 Physics at Project Academy, a leading tuition centre in Sydney.
+3-week trial spots are currently open, so if you would like to try out my classes, click here!